stackpearson/Advanced-Web-Applications/README.md

 - [ ] In `AnimalForm.js`, complete the `saveUpdate` and `deleteAnimal` functions to make AJAX requests to the API to edit/delete data
 - [ ] Watch and enjoy as your app responds to updates in the data.
 Pay special attention to how `AnimalDashboard.js`, `AddAnimal.js`, `AnimalForm.js`, and `AnimalList.js`, all interact to make full CRUD functionality possible

+### Stage 3 - Testing
+- [ ] Write a test using the rerender function after your props have been updated in one of your components.
+- [ ] Write a test that mocks an asynchronous function in your app and checks for the data being rendered.
 ### API Documentation

   * **[POST]** * to `/api/login`: returns a token to be added to the header of all other requests.
 Pass in the following credentials as the `body` of the request: `{ username: 'test', password: 'test' }`